 Ehemals war alle Welt irre

 The surface of the visual culture of social media and smartphone photography provides insight into a fantastic world full of beautiful images, positive emotions, authentic personalities and expressive self-realizations.
 It seems as if happiness has finally achieved the well-earned entrance into social life and as if modern culture has been successfully liberated from its irrational fads and lunacy.
-The work Ehemals war alle Welt irre (Once all the world was mad) displaces this view and articulates cynical answers.
-It contains caricatures of a reality- and self-idealizing image culture whose patterns and contents can hardly be distinguished from advertising, triviality and masquerade.
+The work Ehemals war alle Welt irre (Once all the world was mad) displaces this view.
+It is a caricature of a self-idealising image culture, includes whimsical portraits, mimics the eye-catching character of advertising and is intended to irritate universal patterns of perception.